Global existence of weak solutions to viscoelastic phase separation: Part II Degenerate Case: Numerical Simulations

 \section{Numerical Simulations}

-In this section we illustrate the behavior of our viscoelastic phase separation model to three-dimensional flows.
+In this section we illustrate the behavior of our viscoelastic phase separation model to three-dimensional flows. {\cred As already mentioned before the viscoelastic phase separation is a complex dynamical process describing phase-separation of a dynamically asymmetric mixture, which is composed of fast and slow phases.
+This leads to structure formation phenomena, such as transient formation of network-like structures of a polymer-rich phase and its volume shrinking.
+As we observe below numerical experiments confirm these rich dynamical processes.}

 A numerical scheme is based on the Lagrange-Galerkin finite element method from \cite{LukacovaMedvidova.2017b,LukacovaMedvidova.2017c}, see also \cite{Brunk.}.
 We decompose the computational domain $\Omega=[0,24]^3$ into tetrahedrons.
 The numerical solution is based on the first order piecewise polynomial approximation.
 In time we adopted the characteristic scheme to approximate the material derivative.
 The following experiment is similar to Experiment~2 from \cite{Brunk.} for the Flory-Huggins potential with a degenerate mobility.
 The following functions and parameters will be used